multiverseweb/CodeIt/README.md

 ## Key Features

 - Code Conversion and Integration:
-> Efficient Code Conversion: Transforms default code templates provided by coding platforms into fully functional code.
-Developers can quickly adapt boilerplate code into their projects, allowing them to concentrate on algorithm development and testing.
+> Quickly convert the default / boilerplate code provided by `coding platforms like Leetcode` to a more useful and executable code in one click!

+> It reduces repetitive tasks, manual mistakes and saves time.

 - Code Obfuscation:
-> Robust Security: Provides code obfuscation to safeguard against unauthorized access and reverse engineering.
-Ideal for developers needing to protect their intellectual property or work in secure environments.
+> Make your code harder to read and understand but still executable.
+It adds an extra layer of security, protecting your code from plagiarism.

+> This feature is of great importance when you're working on innovative projects.

 - File Naming with Extensions:
-> Organized File Management: Automates file naming and extension assignment, ensuring proper file organization and reducing errors in project management.
+> Follow a fixed file naming convention, which helps reducing the overhead of manual file management.

+> It is useful for the developers working on large and collaborative projects.
 >
 >  `directoryName/questionNumber-question-title.extention`

 - Time Complexity Analyzer:
-> Performance Evaluation: Analyzes the time complexity of algorithms to help developers optimize performance and make informed decisions about algorithmic efficiency.
+> Understand how fast your code runs and optimize it for better performance.
+CodeIt also visualises the time complexity on a line-chart for better understanding.

 - User-Friendly Interface
 > With a clean and straightforward UI, CodeIt ensures even beginners can navigate and utilize the tool effectively.